Facemirrored/RememberDecember/readme.md

 # Welcome to Remember-December! 😊

 This project is for personal purpose only.
-It is my goal first to document my challenge-goals which I will focus on completion.
+It is my goal to document my challenge-goals which I will focus on completion the following 30 days.
 This challenge is starting from the 21.
 November and will be ending at the 21.
 December.

 ## What specific Goals/Challenges? 💪